-Track and Field is always open to grade 6-8 students, and is divided into girls' and boys' teams.
-All 7th and 8th graders may sign up for the other sports, and they may be opened to 6th graders, depending upon the numbers of students participating.
+Inter-mural sports are open to grade 6-8 students.
 There are no "cuts" - every student who wishes to participate is allowed to.
 Basketball season sees the school field junior varsity and varsity teams for both girls and boys.
 Volleyball is a co-ed sport and includes junior varsity and varsity teams.